netlify-templates/victor-hugo/README.md

 You can use **ES6** and use both relative imports or import libraries from npm.

 Any CSS file directly under the `src/css/` folder will get compiled with [PostCSS Next](http://cssnext.io/) to `/dist/css/{filename}.css`.
-Import statements will be resolved as part of the build
+Import statements will be resolved as part of the build.

 ## Environment variables